Amazon-EN-0424/Week8/README.md

 ## 🎨 Practical Exercises

 ### Exercise 1: Planets and Moons in the Star Wars Universe
-- **Task:** Create a Spring Boot application that models the relationships between planets and their moons in the Star Wars universe using JPA and MySQL.
+- **Task:** Create a JPA application that models the relationships between planets and their moons in the Star Wars universe using JPA and MySQL.
 - **Instructions:**
-  - Set up a new Spring Boot project with the necessary dependencies for JPA and MySQL.
+  - Set up a new project with the necessary dependencies for JPA and MySQL.
   - Create entity classes for planets and moons.
   - Use appropriate JPA annotations to define the one-to-many relationship between planets and moons.
-  - Configure the database connection properties in the `application.properties` file.
+  - Configure the database connection properties.
   - Implement repository interfaces for planets and moons using Spring Data JPA.
   - Write unit tests to verify the correctness of the relationship and perform CRUD operations.

 ### Exercise 2: Starships and Crew Members in the Star Trek Universe
-- **Task:** Develop a Spring Boot application that represents the relationships between starships and their crew members in the Star Trek universe using JPA and MySQL.
+- **Task:** Develop a JPA application that represents the relationships between starships and their crew members in the Star Trek universe using JPA and MySQL.
 - **Instructions:**
-  - Set up a new Spring Boot project with the required dependencies for JPA and MySQL.
+  - Set up a new project with the required dependencies for JPA and MySQL.
   - Create entity classes for starships and crew members.
   - Use appropriate JPA annotations to establish the many-to-many relationship between starships and crew members.
-  - Configure the database connection properties in the `application.properties` file.
+  - Configure the database connection properties.
   - Implement repository interfaces for starships and crew members using Spring Data JPA.
   - Write unit tests to verify the functionality of the relationship and perform CRUD operations.

 ### 💡 Discussion
 - Discuss the benefits and use cases of different relationship types in database design.
 - Explore the role of JPA annotations in mapping object-oriented relationships to relational databases.
-- Share best practices for designing and implementing entity relationships in Spring Boot applications.
+- Share best practices for designing and implementing entity relationships in JPA applications.

 ## 🧩 Practical Project: Game of Thrones Character and House Management System

 ### Project Description
-- Develop a character and house management system for the Game of Thrones universe using Spring Boot, JPA, and MySQL.
+- Develop a character and house management system for the Game of Thrones universe using JPA and MySQL.
 - The system should allow users to perform CRUD operations on characters and houses, manage their relationships, and utilize enumerated and embeddable types.

 ### Project Requirements